The following tools are exposed by superglue’s MCP server. The input schemas are defined using Zod in mcp-server.ts.

 }

-• toolId: The ID of the tool to generate code for.
+• id: Required - The ID of the workflow to execute

 Important Notes: